 Although the clinically observed descriptions are depression and PTSD (post- traumatic stress disorder), I also like using the simple term pre/post natal illness as often the presenting symptoms are a mix of both depression and trauma, and a woman may very well identify with both.
 Having said that, labels can be very useful in helping the sufferer identify and understand their experience – ah, so this is what’s happening to me…

 Post birth, and particularly if the birth was traumatic, a new mother might feel numb, shut down, detached from her body, or even abused by the treatment she received from medical staff.
 So a deep respect of personal boundary is immensely important so that a woman may grow to feel comfortable with herself and in control of her body again – the yes and no of what feels right and safe for you.

-To help heal and gently clear the traumatic symptoms, change the experience of the birthing process and improve the relationship and bonding process with a new born baby and older children I use matrix birth reimprinting with EFT.
+To help heal and gently clear the traumatic symptoms, change the experience of the birthing process and improve the relationship and bonding process with a new born baby and older children I use Matrix Birth Reimprinting with Emotional Freedom Techniques (EFT).

 We can work in a variety of ways depending upon your circumstances.